ubaldot/vim-replica/README.md

 ```
 >*Note*
 >It does not work the other way around, i.e. if you change folder from a
->'terminal' buffer the Vim current folder won't change.
+>*terminal* buffer the Vim current folder won't change.

 Q. When I call |:ReplicaConsoleToggle| the console window won't close.
 A. Replica commands work only if executed from a buffer with a supported
-'filetype'.
+*filetype*.
 That is, if you have an IPYTHON console displayed in a window and
 you call |:ReplicaConsoleToggle|  from a text filetype buffer, then nothing
 will happen.
 However, you can close the window where the console is running with standard